Cycling in Singapore: Book Cycling Tours @ Upto 20% OFF

-Cycling has become increasingly popular in Singapore in recent years and so have the cycling routes in Singapore.
+Cycling has become increasingly popular in Singapore in recent years, and so have the cycling routes in Singapore.
 Cycling is a terrific way to get some exercise while also allowing you to see more of Singapore, including some off-the-beaten-path areas.
 There are various nature biking trails to explore across the island for those who enjoy the outdoors!
-Cycle across Mount Faber Park's beautiful green pathways and also explore the Singapore Round Island Loop, which is a combination of park connectors, rocky roads and highways.
+Cycle across Mount Faber Park's beautiful green pathways and also explore the Singapore Round Island Loop, which is a combination of park connectors, rocky roads, highways, and ideal for a scenic Singapore tour.

 For the ones who want a personal touch with nature, Mandai Loop is the perfect trail as you’ll pass through many reserves and farms.
 For advanced level cyclists, Coast to Coast Trail and Kranji Marshes Loop would be perfect fit as the route includes stops at many reservoirs and nature parks.
 Cycling in Singapore through the city's hidden nature areas is a great idea if you're more in tune with Mother Nature.
 Also, if you want to witness Singapore’s magnificent skyline, you should opt for the Marina Bay Loop which is super pretty during the time of sunrises and sunsets.
 Overall, all of the cycling routes provide you with scenic views and wonderful trails.